esa/pagmo2/doc/sphinx/docs/cpp/r_policies/fair_replace.rst

    Note that this user-defined replacement policy currently does *not* support multi-objective constrained problems.

+   .. cpp:function:: fair_replace()

+      Default constructor.

+      The default constructor initialises a policy with an absolute migration rate of 1 (that is, 1 individual in the original population is considered for replacement).

    .. cpp:function:: template <typename T> explicit fair_replace(T x)

       Constructor from a migration rate.